raspberrypi/documentation/configuration/nfs.md

 sudo mkdir /nfs/music
 ```

-1. Edit /etc/fstab to mount the NFS share into that directory instead:
+2. Edit `/etc/fstab` to mount the NFS share into that directory instead:

 ```
 nfsServer:music    /nfs/music    nfs    auto    0 0
 ```

-1. Create a symbolic link inside your home, pointing to the actual mount location.
+3. Create a symbolic link inside your home, pointing to the actual mount location.
 For example, and in this case deleting the `Music` directory already existing there first:

 ```bash
 rmdir /home/user/Music
 ln -s /nfs/music/ /home/user/Music
 ```

-## Author Information
+## Author information

 This guide is based on documents on the official Ubuntu wiki: